PhilReedData/CSR_BB_Europe/README.md

 - The CSR, ESG and AR reports are in PDF or HTM format.
 Other formats are ignored.
 - The reports contain the company ticker in the filename, after the upload date.
 - The reference worksheet contains the same ticker*, company name, SIC, ISIN and other codes.
-  - * The ticker in the filenames will exclude any slash '/' characters.
+  - \* The ticker in the filenames will exclude any slash '/' characters.

 ## Outputs
 - The reports are rearranged by country or report type, then by year, into folders.
 - The reports are renamed by SIC and ISIN codes, report type, then a counter if there is more than one in that folder.
-- A reference table of all the reports and several identifiers is produced.
+- A reference table of all the reports and several identifiers is produced, with several intermediate tables.
-- The language detection produces a separate table.
-  - Could join this into the previous table.
 - Any reports where the year could not be determined get year value -1.

 ## Contents